 Reducing water and power consumption is key – something that’s being managed in a variety of ways, such as:

-Hyperscale data centers
+Hyperscale data centres

-Data localization
+Data localisation

 This is about restricting the flow of data between countries.
 Many territories have made it mandatory that user-sensitive data is stored within their borders, rather than anywhere else in the world.
 This is increasing the need for local data centres across the globe – and is something that’s only set to increase.

-Edge data centers
+Edge data centres

 Although it comes at the bottom of this list, it’s by no means any less important than the rest.
 Our need for edge computing is still in its infancy.
 But as our penchant for smart devices, ML and AI increases, so too does the need for data storage close to the action.
 Edge connectivity is vital to reduce latency and ensure instant reaction.
 There’s virtually no industry that isn’t benefitting from edge capability, from medical to communications, farming to transportation, the need is increasing daily.

-One of the biggest trends right now is that of the micro data center (MDC) – small, portable and scalable units that can be placed pretty much anywhere, even in remote locations with poor infrastructure.
+One of the biggest trends right now is that of the micro data centre (MDC) – small, portable and scalable units that can be placed pretty much anywhere, even in remote locations with poor infrastructure.
 They can work as standalone units, in combination with others to create a data storage facility of any size to suit requirements, or in conjunction with sending any necessary data further afield to a larger storage facility.

 These are but a few of the on-trend technologies that are evolving in the data storage industry.
 With the aim of increasing capacity in conjunction with improving sustainability (and reducing costs), future trends will build upon what we’re seeing become a reality today.